lkovanen/TMFinder/README.md

 The code also implements the null model for identifying differences between different node and event types.
 This null model was introduced in

 > Lauri Kovanen, Kimmo Kaski, János Kertész, Jari Saramäki.
 "Temporal motifs reveal homophily, gender-specific patterns and group talk in mobile communication networks." arXiv:1302.2563 (2013).

+If you use this code in scientific work, please cite the above publication.

 TMFinder is published under the GPL v3 licence.